ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ## 6. Alternatives

+### 6.1.
+Omitting Compiler Warnings

 One alternative design is to not add warnings to the compiler, and communicate about the status of extensions only in the User's Guide.
 We consider this to be unlikely to provide as much value, because users typically do not return to sections of the User's Guide that cover features that they already understand.
 The migration of an extension into a warning set provides a reason for them to consult the documentation.

+### 6.2.
+Implement Warnings Elsewhere

 Warnings could additionally be implemented with a canonical configuration for a tool such as `hlint` or `stan`.
 Warnings from GHC itself have a number of advantages, however.
 First off, the categorization of extensions is maintained in one place, so teams don't need to construct and then maintain their own set.
 It's much easier to have a minor local deviation from an established standard than it is to create one.
 Secondly, compiler updates that change the status of an extension will trigger warnings without someone needing to remember to modify the configuration of an external linter, and projects that support a range of GHC versions will get the appropriate warnings for each version they run in CI without any extra configuration.
 And, perhaps most importantly, defaults matter most for less-experienced users.
 How would a new team know that they should install an extra linter and configure it this way?
 How would they decide between competing linter configurations?
 It seems valuable to provide them with something that basically reflects the consensus of the experts that comes by default.

+### 6.3.
+Use Only Deprecations

 Another alternative consists of not having an explicit lifecycle for extensions, but only adding deprecation warnings.
 This has the advantage of being a lighter-weight process that requires less from the developers of language extensions.
 Also, because any model necessarily neglects certain details, an implicit discussion of an extension's status provides space for more nuance.
 However, we believe that a simpler model that captures the world well enough is able to provide the vast majority of the information that's relevant to make decisions without incurring nearly as much of a cost in time and training as a fully-detailed and nuanced view (which can still be available in the documentation).

+### 6.4.
+Lazily Add the `Deprecated` Set

+It is extremely rare that GHC actually removes an extension.
+It would be possible to refrain from adding the `Deprecated` category until it actually becomes needed.
+However, having this category (even if unused) serves important purposes:

+ 1. Right now, the GHC documentation uses the term "deprecated" to refer both to things that are expected to disappear soon and to language extensions that are expected to remain for the forseeable future.
+Making it clear that these extensions are not facing imminent removal is valuable, and having the codified distinction helps communicate this.

+ 2. The definition of an extension being `Stable` requires a deprecation process before removing it.
+The presence of`-WXDeprecated` allows teams to prepare for this future eventuality.

+### 6.5 Conservativity Warnings and Syntactic vs Semantic Warnings

+It would be possible to further classify extensions along two more dimensions:
+  * Whether they change the meaning of a program when enabled (such as `ScopedTypeVariables` and `MonoLocalBinds`) and those that add features without changing existing programs (such as `MultiWayIf`, `NPlusKPatterns`, and `LinearTypes`)
+  * Extensions that merely enable syntactic sugar (such as `MultiWayIf`, `NPlusKPatterns`, `DoAndIfThenElse`) and those that enrich the type system with new features (such as `DataKinds`, `TypeFamilies`, or `PolyKinds`).

+This is clearly something that's desirable for users to know.
+However, this information is orthogonal to the stability, so we believe that mechanisms to communicate these aspects should be designed in a separate proposal.

 ## 7. Unresolved Questions